Become a Social Worker in Montana

 Licensed Clinical Social Worker (LCSW) in Montana

-• License Renewal: Every year, with 20 hours of continuing education
+• License Renewal: Every year, with 20 hours of continuing education, with 2 hours in suicide prevention for the first renewal and every two years thereafter

 Learn more about online clinical MSW programs.